 However, because each "Description" row in Access contains multiple lines separated by CR/LF characters, the mapping output includes line breaks also, which is not the intended result:

-To overcome this problem, we are going to add to the mapping the char-from-code and replace functions from the MapForce built-in library (see also Working with Functions).
+To overcome this problem, we are going to add to the mapping the char-from-code and replace functions from the MapForce built-in library (see also Add a Function to the Mapping).
 Every description must be processed so that, whenever the characters above are encountered, they should be replaced by a space character.

 In the Unicode chart (http://www.unicode.org/charts/), the LF and CR characters correspond to hex 0A | dec 10 and hex 0D | dec 13 characters, respectively.
 Therefore, the mapping has to be modified to convert the decimal Unicode values 13 and 10 to a string, so as to allow further processing by the replace function.